int19h/jbomohi/dict/xigzo/comments.md

 And I better keep my mouth shut in this discussion for now since this is clearly not my area of expertise.

+## 2014-01-16T00:12:09Z — krtisfranks (comment 900, in reply to 893)

+Re: ko sisti

+gleki wrote:
+> krtisfranks wrote:
+> > 2) "boson" is named after Bose, the name of whom would
+> be transcribes as "bocus".
+>
+> Are we to find the true etymology here or to make the word recognizable by
+> most to'e mugle ?

+Hahaha, good point.
+I was thinking more along the lines of someone who has been educated about quantum mechanics in Lojban (without, necessarily, contact with non-Lojbanic physicists).
+I would prefer "correcting" it where one can.
+And someone who comes into Lojban to talk about Q. Mech. would simply have to learn its words for the same stuff, just like any other foreign language word.
+But I can see how other options are justified and probably would seem more natural.